 This analysis then lead to a review of the length of time a survey is open for completion on satisfaction rates.
 The initial analyses suggest that surveys that are open longer achieve higher satisfaction measures of the client’s business than do surveys that close quickly (summarised in “Does being patient pay off?”
 Research News, July 2016).

-Other research improvement interests currently being reviewed include the benefits of exclusions from surveys, and strengthened NPS measures.
+Other research improvement interests currently reviewed include the benefits of exclusions of people from specific industries from surveys, and strengthened NPS measures.
 It is anticipated those findings will be published in 2019.